koileee/Biquadris/README.md

 A quadris game for two players to compete against each other.

 The game supports the following commands
  left moves the current block one cell to the left.
-If this is not possible (left edge of the board, or block in the way), the command has no eect.

  right as above, but to the right.

  down as above, but one cell downward.

  clockwise rotates the block 90 degrees clockwise, as described earlier.
 If the rotation cannot be accomplished without coming into contact with existing blocks, the command has no eect.
  counterclockwise as above, but counterclockwise.